rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-After all, a mutation works similar to a query when using React Apollo.
+A mutation works like a query when using React Apollo.
 It uses the render prop pattern to access the mutation and the result of the mutation.
 The mutation can be used as a function in the UI.
 It has access to the variables that are passed in the Mutation component, but it can also override the variables when you pass them in a configuration object to the function (e.g. `addStar({ variables: { id } })`).
-That's a general pattern in React Apollo: You can specify the information (e.g. variables) in the Mutation component or when you actually call the mutating function to override it.
+That's a general pattern in React Apollo: You can specify information like variables in the Mutation component, or when you call the mutating function to override it.

-There is one last thing for the sake of preparing the exercise, but foremost for demonstrating Apollo Client's powerful local state management.
-If you use the `viewerHasStarred` boolean from the query result, which reflects whether a user has starred a repository or not, to show either a "Star" or "Unstar" button, you can do it with a conditional rendering.
+Note that if you use the `viewerHasStarred` boolean from the query result to show either a "Star" or "Unstar" button, you can do it with a conditional rendering:

 {{< highlight javascript "hl_lines=7 18 19 20 22" >}}
 const RepositoryItem = ({ ... }) => (